2103461/CS220-AU-portfolio/2021-12-02-sociological-imagination-in-the-future.md

 In particular, women have unequal experiences in comparison with men in the domestic sphere, as reinforced by women being faced with the burden of emotional labour, domestic chores and paid employment [(Duncombe and Marsden, 1995)](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1467-954X.1995.tb02482.x), which men tend not to be, and women also taking the brunt of domestic violence [(Gilchrist, 2013)](https://books.google.co.uk/books?hl=en&lr=&id=ym7BUe4MDK8C&oi=fnd&pg=PA159&dq=domestic+abuse+women+UK&ots=ATcE6yr55w&sig=7mKX6sB91SACQR1Un5gkDCOmI5g&redir_esc=y#v=onepage&q=domestic%20abuse%20women%20UK&f=false).

-Thus, I can see my future sociological research and interests steering towards gender inequalities in society, as I beleive that women are still hugely subordinate to men in society, and consequently deserve to have their struggles illuminated as a means of driving positive social change.
+Thus, I can see my future sociological research and interests steering towards gender inequalities in society, as I believe that women are still hugely subordinate to men in society, and consequently deserve to have their struggles illuminated as a means of driving positive social change.

 <br>